-Please Listen with headphones sitting down and NOT driving, walking or handling machinery.
-Each is about ten-fifteen minutes long.
+Please listen with headphones sitting down and NOT driving, walking or handling machinery.
+Each are about 15-20 minutes long.
 First--Intro To Hypnosis Second- Being Grounded and Centered -- I think you'll like this one!
 Integrating guided visualization, kinesthetics, meditative trance for a healing experience.

 2. Martin Seligman on Positive Psychology In this TED talk Martin Seligman, the founder of positive psychology and the author Authentic Happiness and Learned Optimism, looks at ways healthy people can lead happier, more engaged, and more meaningful lives.
 While Seligman acknowledges that psychology has done a pretty good job over the past 50 years of making miserable people feel less miserable, he shows that there is a whole other realm of positive psychology which he and a group of other psychologists are only beginning to study.
 Seligman tells some of his findings on what contributes to healthy states of mind and what fosters genius.
 Going beyond the conventional pleasure seeking form of happiness, Seligman points to practices that truly give life meaning.

 3. The Surprising Science of Motivation Learn how to better motivate yourself and others in this recent popular TED Talk.
 In this talk writer Daniel H. Pink lays out the facts about what drives the best results in business.
 In study after study any work that requires creative problem solving does not benefit from external rewards such as money.
 Only mechanical tasks benefit when there is reward and punishment, but when creative solutions are required, workers are more motivated when they feel there is intrinsic value to what they are doing.
 Pink lays out some of the ways businesses have benefited by implementing policies to encourage the best in right brained, creative thinking.